jonessagabaen-b/github-admin-test/.github/pull_request_template.md

 For this pull request title, include Jira ticket ID followed by a short descriptive title.

 [DESCRIPTION]
-Have this request description contain implementation details of this particular code change.
-Higher level details of why this pull request has been made should be found in the associated Jira ticket.
+Have this pull request description contain implementation details of this particular code change or explain how this pull request is unique to similar others.
+Higher level details are to be found in the associated Jira ticket.